Social Security Disability Medical Records Request for Claims image

 Contact a Social Security Disability Lawyer Today

 Navigating the complex Social Security Disability claims process can be challenging, especially when it comes to gathering and submitting the necessary medical evidence.
-The knowledgeable Social Security disability attorneys at Fusco, Brandenstein & Rada, P.C. are here to guide you through the process and work diligently to build the strongest possible case on your behalf.
+The knowledgeable New York Social Security disability attorneys at Fusco, Brandenstein & Rada, P.C. are here to guide you through the process and work diligently to build the strongest possible case on your behalf.
 Call us today at 516-496-0400 or contact us online for a free, no-obligation consultation.
+Our team of experienced attorneys is here to help you and answer your questions regarding your case.

 Available To Clients 24/7